-The inaugural Northern and Yorke Landscape Board members, including Chair Caroline Schaefer, have been appointed to lead a back-to-basics approach on managing our region's landscapes.
+The Northern and Yorke Landscape Board members, including Chair Geoff White, have been appointed to provide strategic leadership for the region's landscape management priorities with a focus on land, water, pests and biodiversity.
 The board members all live locally and provide a diverse range of skills and expertise.

 For more information about the Landscape South Australia Act 2019, visit www.landscape.sa.gov.au

 Geoff is a primary producer on a mixed grain and sheep farming operation at Kapunda.
 He holds a Bachelor of Science (Hons) and has previously worked as a consultant hydrogeologist delivering major land and water projects in South Australia and Victoria.
 He was an inaugural member of the South Australian Murray-Darling Basin Rangelands Natural Resources Management Group (NRM) and has been a board member of the Northern Yorke Landscape Board since 2020.

 Peter is a primary producer and the business owner of a sheep stud at Mallala which incorporates native vegetation shelter belts as an integral part of farming practices.
 He is a committee member of the South Australian Sheep Expo Executive, Federal Council Member Australian White Suffolk Association and Chairperson of their Promotions and Marketing Committee.
 Peter is also a mentor for the South Australian Agricultural Shows Next Generation.